ngocphucnguyen256/py-youtube-tool/README.md

-# YouTube ASMR Video Clipper
+# YouTube Video Manager

-This application automatically clips and reuploads specific segments from ASMR videos based on timestamps in comments.
+A Python application for managing YouTube videos, including compilation creation and video re-uploading.

 ## Features

+### Main Script (main.py)
+- Create compilations from videos with timestamps in comments
-- Automatically fetches videos from specified YouTube playlist or channel
+- Fetch videos from a channel or playlist
-- Extracts timestamps from comments
-- Creates high-quality compilations from selected segments
+- Schedule uploads at specific times
+- Filter content based on keywords
+- Add uploaded videos to a playlist

+### Re-upload Script (reup.py)
+- Re-upload any YouTube video to your channel
+- Customize title and privacy settings
+- Automatically add to a designated playlist
-- Maintains original video quality settings
+- Preserve video quality and metadata
-- Advanced keyword filtering with inclusion and exclusion
-- Scheduled or immediate processing modes
-- Smart duplicate detection using YouTube API
-- Automatic cleanup of temporary files

 ## Setup